Explorations in Creativity & Spirituality

-Novel Adventures is an innovative multi-author book series focused on dialogue and mutual learning between artists and academics exploring questions of spirituality (broadly-defined) and the global common good.
-This is not a series about “The Theology of X” where authors write about religious and/or spiritual interpretations of various pieces of art or art movements.
-This project affirms the importance of creativity and dialogue, providing an opportunity for mutual exploration and learning between diverse disciplines and thinkers.
+Novel Adventures is an innovative single and multi-author book series focused on exploring questions of spirituality (broadly-defined) and its connection to the global common good.
+This is not a series about “The Theology of X” where authors write about religious and/or spiritual interpretations of various social movements toward progressive justice such as a theological reading of contemporary aesthetic works or struggles for human rights.
+Rather, this project affirms the importance of creativity and dialogue, providing an opportunity for mutual exploration and learning between diverse disciplines and thinkers.

 With this book series we are especially interested in providing an outlet and an archive for documenting some of the incredible work coming from folks who are not formally part of the theological academy and/or may not have completed doctoral, master’s, or bachelor’s studies.
 In many instances, such works can provide invaluable insight into understudied or burgeoning areas ripe for exploration in theology or religious studies.
 The series aims to be intellectually rigorous while attracting wider audiences that many instances of "scholarly" writing miss.
 The series is particularly interested in releasing texts that have a practical edge that stimulates genuine action in the world toward the actualization of the ideas discussed.

 This series is written to be accessible to non-specialist audiences.
 These books will be able to be used in faith communities, in undergraduate classrooms, and in graduate programs as case-studies of theopoetics-in-action.
-Broadly speaking, the way that the project is envisioned is that each book in the series will feature significant contributions from folks who primarily identify themselves as practitioners of an art (sculptors, musicians, dancers, MCs, poets, etc.) and folks who identify themselves as academics.
+Broadly speaking, the way that the project is envisioned is that books in the series will feature significant contributions from folks who primarily identify themselves as practitioners of the common good (sculptors, musicians, social workers, clergy people, electricians, etc.) and folks who identify themselves as academics.
 We recognize that some practitioners are also powerful scholars and some academics have devoted practices that guide them.
 Don’t let this categorization be an obstacle to reaching out.
 The thing to emphasize is that we want each of these books to capture true dialogue and mutual learning.
-We are very open to creative proposals as long the writing team shows cross-disciplinary focus and is exploring a question in a collaborative way.
-Essentially, we hope that each volume will be representative of the initial results of a collaborative inquiry, with the authors of a given book all exploring a common question from different perspectives with different expertise.
+When we have authors who are writing as a group, we are very open to creative proposals as long as the writing team shows cross-disciplinary focus and is exploring a question in a collaborative way.
+Essentially, we hope that each volume will reflect an embodied inquiry, with the author or authors of a given book exploring a common question from a “novel” perspective unique to them and the expertise they bring to the table.

 There are multiple ways in which a proposal might be designed and we encourage creative interpretations of the call.
 We have also included some sketches of imagined proposals below for inspiration.
 Pieces of any of these sketches could be removed and combined with other ideas, or added to things that are not on the list at all.
 They are not to be taken as the only possible models, merely as possible examples of the kind of work we hope might be possible.